TNRIS/iswp/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```
+You can preview the production build with `npm run preview`.

 ## Building
 To create a production version of your app: